seqan/dream-stellar/README.md

 [4]: https://codecov.io/gh/eaasna/sliding-window

 ## Quick run
+`valik split example_data/64/bins/bin_00.fasta --overlap 150 --bins 64`

-`sliding_window build bin_paths.txt --threads 8 --output index.out --size 80m`
+`valik build bin_paths.txt --threads 8 --output index.out --size 80m`

-`sliding_window search --index index.out --query example_data/64/reads/all.fastq --pattern 50 --output matches.out --overlap 10`
+`valik search --index index.out --query example_data/64/reads/all.fastq --pattern 50 --output matches.out --overlap 10`

-### A fast and space-efficient pre-filter for querying very large collections of nucleotide sequences
+### Distributed local search
-The aim of this repository is to develop an IBF based prefilter for metagenomics read mapping.
-The IBF is created from the (k,k)-minimiser content of the reference database.
-The filter excludes parts of the reference datbase for each query read.
+The valik application employs an IBF based prefilter (Estonian: _valik_) for searching approximate local matches in a nucleotide sequence database.
+The IBF is created from the (w,k)-minimiser content of the reference database.
+The filter excludes parts of the reference database for each query read.
 Only reference sequences where an approximate local match for the query sequence was found are retained.
 A local match is defined as:
-* length >= w
+* length >= `pattern`
-* errors <= e
+* errors <= `errors`

-where w is the window length and e is the allowed number of errors.
-Each read is divided into multiple possibly overlapping windows.
-The (k, k)-minimiser content of each window is then queried in the IBF.
+where `pattern` is the pattern size and `errors` the allowed number of errors.
+Each read is divided into multiple possibly overlapping pattern.
+The (w, k)-minimiser content of each window is then queried in the IBF.

 ## Download and Installation